Woodworm treatment for a South Hams home

 There are several different types of woodworm beetles, and it takes a qualified expert to spot potential problems with timber infestation in a building and to ensure that any problems are diagnosed correctly.
 Our Torquay woodworm surveyor, held the industry recognised CSRT qualification (Certificated Surveyor of Remedial Treatments), so the customer knew their property was in safe hands.

 Did you know?

-The insecticidal fluid was also applied to the timbers to the underside of the exposed canopy at the rear elevation of the property and the lintol noted at the front elevation.
-By using a traditional deep penetrating water based insecticidal fluid, this then prevents and exterminates woodworm and wood boring insects from the existing timber.
+The insecticidal fluid was also applied to the timbers to the underside of the exposed canopy at the rear elevation of the property and the lintel noted at the front elevation.
+Using a traditional deep penetrating water-based insecticidal fluid, this then prevents and exterminates woodworm and wood-boring insects from the existing timber.

 The timber treatment benefitted from a Timberwise 20-year guarantee giving the customer total peace of mind that should there ever be an issue Timberwise would be there to help.

 Woodworm Treatment in South Hams from the Experts

 If you live in the South Hams area and you suspect you have a woodworm infestation in need of treatment, please contact your local Timberwise team on 0800 288 8660 for advice or to arrange a survey.
 Alternatively, complete the online survey request form to arrange a surveyor to visit your property.